Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 Viewing the Tracking UI
 ^^^^^^^^^^^^^^^^^^^^^^^

-For more detailed information on viewing the tracking API look at the "Viewing the Tracking UI" subsection of Part 1: Anaconda Environment.
+For more detailed information on viewing the tracking API, look at the "Viewing the Tracking UI" subsection of Part 1: Anaconda Environment.

 We have configured MLflow to use a PostgreSQL DB for tracking.
 Because of this we must use the "--backend-store-uri" argument to tell MLflow where to find the experiments.
 We must set our environment variables in the terminal before opening the MLflow UI (similar to above in the notebook).